Quantitative analysis of non-exchangeability in bivariate copulas: Sharp bounds, statistical tests and mixing constructions: Monte Carlo simulation study

 \subsection{Empirical level under the null hypothesis}

-We evaluate the empirical level of the test under three symmetric copulas with $n=100$: the Gaussian copula with linear correlation $\rho=0.5$, the Clayton copula with parameter $\theta=2$, and the Farlie-Gumbel-Morgenstern (FGM) copula with parameter $\theta=0.5$.
-In all cases $H_0$ is true and the nominal level is $\alpha=0.05$ (Table \ref{tab:level}).
+We evaluate the empirical level of the test under six symmetric copula families with $n = 100$: the Gaussian copula with linear correlation $\rho = 0.5$, the Clayton copula with parameter $\theta = 2$, the Farlie-Gumbel-Morgenstern~(FGM) copula with parameter $\theta = 0.5$, the Frank copula with parameter $\theta = 3$, the Gumbel copula with parameter $\theta = 1.5$, and the Student-$t$ copula with $\rho = 0.5$ and $3$ degrees of freedom.
+In all cases $H_0$ is true and the nominal level is $\alpha = 0.05$.
+Results are reported for $p \in \{1, 2\}$ (Table~\ref{tab:level}).

-All three empirical levels are compatible with the nominal $\alpha=0.05$.
-With 100 Monte Carlo replications, the standard deviation of the estimated level is $\sqrt{0.05\cdot0.95/100}\approx 0.022$, so deviations up to $\pm 0.044$ are within one standard deviation and do not indicate miscalibration.
-The test maintains its size across three symmetric copula families with qualitatively different tail behaviour: the Gaussian copula has symmetric light tails, Clayton has strong lower-tail dependence, and FGM has weak dependence throughout.
+All empirical levels are compatible with the nominal $\alpha=0.05$ across both values of $p$ and across six copula families with qualitatively different tail behaviour: the Gaussian and Student-$t$ copulas have symmetric tails, Clayton has strong lower-tail dependence, Gumbel has strong upper-tail dependence, and FGM and Frank have weak dependence throughout.
+The test maintains its nominal size uniformly across this range, confirming the distribution-free nature of the permutation calibration.